Embedded-programming-Team-18/blind-nav-system/README.md

 4. ./blind-nav executable will be created.

-**Installing the library**

 ## Tests

-The following steps can be used to run the tests.
+Steps to run tests are:

+1. cmake .
+2. make
+3. ./testRunner

 ## How to Use